 48. Any member of the Partnership or of its staff discovering any suspected fraud or irregularity in the financial transactions of the Partnership is to immediately inform the Treasurer.
-In consultation with the Partnership Director, s/he will then conduct such investigation as he considers necessary and will take such action as may appear to be appropriate.
+In consultation with the Partnership Director, they will then conduct such investigation as they considers necessary and will take such action as may appear to be appropriate.